Innovation Award

 2018–2019 Edition

-• AEB Award Winner (Agronomy, Environment, Health), Jean-Christophe AVARRE ( IRD Researcher / UMR ISEM) for his work on high-resolution DNA melting (HRM), which is based on the principle that two different DNA sequences, and for the development of a completely innovative method that led to a patent and the creation of software.
+• AEB Award Winner (Agronomy, Environment, Health), Jean-Christophe AVARRE ( IRD Researcher / UMR ISEM) for his work on high-resolution DNA melting (High Resolution Melting, HRM), which is based on the principle that two different DNA sequences, and for the development of a completely innovative method that led to a patent and the creation of software.

-• BS (Biology, Health) Award Winner: Saïd ASSOU (Research Engineer at UM / UMR IRMB),forhis work focused on the design and development of diagnostic tools that bridge the gap between basic research and clinical applications in the fields of reproductive biology and regenerative medicine.
+• BS (Biology, Health) Award Winner: Saïd ASSOU (Research Engineer UM UMR IRMB),forhis work on the design and development of diagnostic tools that bridge the gap between basic research and clinical applications in the fields of reproductive biology and regenerative medicine.

-• Chemistry Award Winner: Xavier GARRIC (Professor / UMR IBMM) for his research on the development of new healthcare products based on biodegradable polymers.
+• Chemistry Award Winner: Xavier GARRIC (Professor UM UMR IBMM) for his research on the design of new healthcare products based on degradable polymers.
 An innovation in the field of medical devices for the treatment of mechanical female infertility.

-• MIPS (Mathematics, Computer Science, Physics, and Systems)Award Winner, David ANDREU (Professor at UM/ UMR LIRMM) , for his work on the design of assistive solutions for human functional impairments resulting, for example, from spinal cord injury.
-His contributions have led to innovations that have resulted in several patents and software registrations.
+• MIPS (Mathematics, Computer Science, Physics, and Systems)Award Winner, David ANDREU (Professor UM / UMR LIRMM) for his work on the design of assistive solutions for human functional impairments resulting, for example, from spinal cord injury.
+He has contributed to innovations that have resulted in several patents and software registrations.

-• Winners in the Humanities and Social Sciences category: Camille CLEMENT (Research Engineer at INRAE / UMR Innovation)fordeveloping a generic tool to assist local communities with issues related to access to agricultural land and buildings: FONCIJEU, the agricultural land game.
+• Winners in the Humanities and Social Sciences category: Camille CLEMENT (Research Engineer at INRAE / UMR Innovation)fordeveloping a generic tool to support local communities on issues related to access to agricultural land and buildings: FONCIJEU, the agricultural land game.

 University Innovation Hub (PUI)See more